yashhirulkar701/Packer-apache-webserver-AMI/README.md

 First make sure [AWS CLI is installed](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and you have [configured authorization](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) properly

 After that:

 Create a AWS cli profile as a safe practice to use AWS credentials.
-Enter profile name in "aws_profile": "" in ami-build.json file.
+Enter profile name in "aws_profile" in ami-build.json file.

 ```sh